-This course has the same goals as

-MA 200 but includes an additional lab component to provide students with additional instruction time to further develop their skills.

-Prerequisite: Appropriate score on Accuplacer or successful completion of MA 99 or MA 100.
-Students should discuss with their advisors what the most appropriate math class is for them.
+This course has the same goals as MA 200 but includes an additional lab component to provide students with additional instruction time to further develop their skills.
+Prerequisite: Students should discuss with their advisors what the most appropriate math class is for them.